-I was pretty excited – The San Juan Marriott in Puerto Rico invited my daughter and me down for a visit.
+I was pretty excited – The San Juan Marriott in Puerto Rico invited my daughter and me down for a visit, for a peek at what to do in Puerto Rico with kids.
 While I always thought myself to be a pretty knowledgeable person, I truthfully knew very little about the destination for our mother-daughter working vacation, inclusive of 7 meagre tidbits:

 -Ricky Martin is from Puerto Rico.